 Keep clenching, take slow deep breaths, don’t think about it – instead think about making it home and finding relief in the smallest room in the house.

-It’s no good, I give into the sensation and my hand shoots up requesting permission to head to the cubicle of pain.
+It’s no good, I give into the sensation and my hand shoots up requesting permission to go to the cubicle of pain.

 I enter the cubicle like a boy heading into the headmasters office for six-of-the-best.
 I enter and my enemy is there innocently hanging from the dispenser roll.
 I hesitantly lock the door behind me and drop my trousers before carefully placing my bum on the chilly black toilet seat.